lacareer/aws-serverless/Serverless-Pattern-APIGateway/workshop-1/Module-2/ReadMe.md

     curl <API Endpoint>/users

-You should see an empty response with [] is this is the first deployment of the stack or it returns the users in the db if you have completed the previous steps in this module
+You should see an empty response with [] if this is the first deployment of the stack or it returns the users in the db if you have completed the previous steps in this module
 <!-- 3.1 - Create User Pool -->
 For the API authentication and authorization, you will use a Lambda Authorizer function in API Gateway.